Lear Corporation

 Cash vs Debt

-The company holds $886.9M in cash, though total debt stands at $3.52B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow comes in at $613.3M, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
+On the balance sheet, LEA has $886.9M in cash with $3.52B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+Annual free cash flow of $613.3M supports ongoing capital allocation decisions and provides a cushion against unexpected expenses or downturns.
 ROE of 12.2% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 4.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $20.89B to $23.26B.